honeydew-health/API-docs/source/includes/_webhooks.md

 Your service should ingest the webhook and return a `HTTP 200` response as fast as possible.
 Any non `HTTP 200` response (including redirects) will be treated as an error response by Engage.
 A common pattern is to store the payload in a message queue for later processing by a background worker.
 This reduces the chance of the request timing out, and the webhook delivery counting as a failure.

-### Delayed webhooks

-In rare circumstances, you might experience delays in receiving webhooks.
-However, webhooks are always sent with the most recent data about the absence.
-In other words, if the webhook is delayed and there has been a further change in the absence details in the meantime, you will receive the latest absence data and not the previous state that triggered the webhook originally.

-If receiving webhooks up to a day late might cause issues in your app, we recommend comparing the timestamp of the webhook to the current time.

 ### Implementing reconciliation jobs

 Webhook delivery cannot be guaranteed, therefore we recommend that you implement regular reconciliation tasks to fetch and update data from the Engage API.